scholarslab/scholarslab.github.io/collections/_posts/2009-12-15-dynamic-web-forms-for-the-creation-of-xml.md

 layout: post
 slug: dynamic-web-forms-for-the-creation-of-xml
 title: Dynamic web forms for the creation of XML
-categories:
+category: blog
+tags:
 - Research and Development
-tags:
 - xml
 ---